Floorless vs. Floored Shelters for Backpack Hunting

 • Do you want more space to move around?

-• Are you willing to practice pitching your floorless shelter prior to the season to get the pitch correct in the field?
+• Are you willing to practice pitching your floorless shelter before the season to ensure that the pitch is correct in the field?

 • Are you on a budget?